-Murray et al. recently published the largest relapse series to date.
-They evaluated total of 58 patients (13 germinoma/45 NGGCTs) with relapsed iGCTs treated in the UK and Germany between 1996-2010 as per the SIOP CNS GCT 96 protocol.
+Murray et al. recently published the largest relapse series described to date [66].
+They evaluated a total of 58 patients (13 germinoma/45 NGGCTs) with relapsed icGCTs treated uniformly in the UK and Germany between 1996-2010 as per the SIOP CNS GCT 96 protocol.
 Five-year OS for patients with relapsed germinoma and NGGCTs was 55% and 9% respectively (p=0.007).
-First group was cured with standard chemotherapy and re-irradiation or high-dose chemotherapy and autologous stem cell rescue (ASCR) with or without re-irradiation.
-Patients with relapsed NGGCTs were treated with thiotepa-based chemotherapy and ASCR followed by surgery or radiotherapy if feasible].
+Relapsed germinoma patients were cured with standard chemotherapy and re-irradiation or high-dose chemotherapy and autologous stem cell rescue (ASCR) with or without re-irradiation.
+Patients with relapsed NGGCTs were treated with thiotepa-based chemotherapy and ASCR followed by surgery or radiotherapy if feasible and cure was the therapeutic aim, but still with poor outcomes [66]].

 Non-germinoma